 The State of California has outrageously over-crowded jail and prison systems.
-Historically, San Diego County judges generally did not allow electronic surveillance or home confinement, although Attorney Joel Bailey had success getting these results for clients with unusual circumstances.
+In the past, San Diego County judges generally did not allow electronic surveillance or home confinement, although Attorney Joel Bailey had success getting these results for clients with unusual circumstances.

-The good news is, San Diego County in particular has recognized over-crowding as a budget and health problem, and has finally adopted a new policy that allows consideration of Electronic Home Confinement.
-In San Diego County, the primary electronic Surveillance program is CPAC, an electronic monitoring system approved and supervised by the County probation department.
+The good news is, San Diego County in particular has recognized over-crowding as a budget and health problem.
+They’ve finally adopted a new policy that allows consideration of Electronic Home Confinement.
+In San Diego County, the primary electronic Surveillance program is CPAC.
+CPAC an electronic monitoring system approved and supervised by the County probation department.

 “I can make the difference between jail and freedom.”

 Home detention can be an alternative to jail or prison in many different types of cases, although serious and violent felonies are generally excluded, but DUI, theft, fraud, and drug cases can use this as an effective alternative to jail.

 Another option to keep clients out of jail is a SCRAM® (Secure Continuous Remote Alcohol Monitor) ankle bracelet.
 SCRAM® allows the courts to constantly monitor a person’s blood alcohol level trans-dermally.
 It may be imposed as a condition of probation, or pre-trial release without bail.
 If a person fails to obey court orders and ingests alcohol, the monitoring program is notified and the person may be arrested.

 An aggressive attorney can sometimes negotiate with the DA to strike a charge or change the charges.
 They can also convince a judge to stay a prison sentence, by incorporating the alcohol monitoring component.